Data Rescue for Windows Review

 Data Rescue did a below-average job at recovering our files.
 It did a good job at recovering common file types but struggled terribly with less common ones.
 Even so, Prosoft does a good job of keeping the application updated and providing customer support across many channels.

 Outside of data recovery, though, there’s not much else going for it.
 While it does support byte-to-byte backups and recovery of some RAID configurations, it doesn’t include basic features like S.M.A.R.T. monitoring which helps combat data loss by giving you a heads up of when your drive is on its last legs.
-The pricing model could also use a review, as charging for each recovery starts to get expensive if you’re a regular user.
+The software is also expensive, making it difficult to justify the price tag.

 Overall, while it isn’t the lowest-scoring data recovery tool, it definitely needs improvement if it wants to go head-to-head with the competition on the market today.